Table Of Interest

 A: You have to be a “recognized person” (called RSM) to be allowed to visit your family officially in your home country during your annual leave.
 You can get that status within 1-3 years.
 If you are a “bad guy” with some a little bit complicated justice problems at home, just ask your family to arrive in France to meet together during your free time.
 They can also meet you at your regiment directly, during holidays like Cameron Day (April 30).

 9. Q: How about the visa and flight tickets for joining the Legion?

-A: The shortest French visa (for turism) is for 90 days… It is your responsibility solely to find, pay and obtain all required travel documents and visas (tourist or short stay visa) to go to France.
+A: The shortest French visa (for tourism) is for 90 days… It is your responsibility solely to find, pay and obtain all required travel documents and visas (tourist or short-stay visa) to go to France.
 The Legion offers you no refunds, no money, no scholarships, no online applications, no letters of invitation, no French embassy’s documents to get to France.

 10. Q: How about the Second (or Third) chance for re-entering the Selection process?

-11. Q: How about the naturalization/getting a French citizenship?
+11. Q: How about the naturalization/getting French citizenship?

 In the case where you need to ask any question about the part you don’t understand, don’t hesitate to drop your questions in the comment box.